NAppazeller/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-perform analysis on Kickstarter data to uncover trends
+Perform analysis on Kickstarter data to uncover trends

 ## Overview of Project